neg0/exchange-rates-api/README.md

 but due to time limit on this assessment unit tests are not as rigorous that why I can't say it's TDD :)

-> Please check promise package inside _infrastructure_ layer that includes functional and unit tests (Rigorous testing example) :sunglasses:

 ## Domain Driven Architecture
 This application created using Domain Driven Model (Rich Domain Model).
 There are three layers defined and for ease of understanding separated to relevant package name.

  * __Application:__ contains endpoints (controllers) for two main functionality and determining health of application

-    * __Domain:__ contains our business logic that infrastructure layer implements and provides main business logic such
-    as: prediction to sell or not withing a week period window
+ * __Domain:__ contains our business logic that infrastructure layer implements and provides main business logic such as: prediction to sell or not withing a week period window

  * __Infrastructure:__ contains API calls to Exchange Rates API that are being utilised in application layer

 ## Design Patterns & SOLID Principles